Home / Career Guides / Middle School Teacher

 How much do middle school teachers make?

 Middle school teacher salaries will vary by experience, industry, education, location, and organization size.
-Further, factors such as subject specialization, level of responsibility, and additional duties such as club supervision or coaching can impact their compensation.
+Subject specialization, level of responsibility, and additional duties such as club supervision or coaching can also impact their compensation.

 Highest paying industries